Definition:

 Detected misstatements could be corrected or uncorrected.

-Example: Auditors finds that the company records the next year’s expenses in the current year.
-Audit team informs the management about the error, and the finance manager corrects it by posting the entry as prepaid expenses.
+Example: Auditors find that the company records the next year’s expenses in the current year.
+The audit team informs the management about the error, and the finance manager corrects it by posting the entry as prepaid expenses.
 Therefore, there is no audit risk for these misstatements because it’s a corrected misstatement.

-Uncorrected Misstatements are the ones that management is aware, but not willing to correct them.
+Uncorrected Misstatements are the ones that management is aware of, but not willing to correct them.

 What could be such an instance of uncorrected Misstatements?